ksuhartono97/Class-Notes/COMP3511/7_deadlock.md

 Allow system to enter deadlock states, detect it and recover.

+>Important concept: This system will always have a possibility of a deadlock happening, unlike the previous two

+Note that we still cannot completely detect the deadlock, only can detect the safe or unsafe situations.
+Because we do not know the sufficient conditions of a deadlock happening.

+For deadlock detection algorithms, check lecture notes.

+Upon detection of deadlock (system is unsafe), how to recover from deadlock, two possibilities:
+- Abort all deadlocked processes : Make all the processes release their resources.
+No more cycles, no more deadlocks.
+But very expensive.
+- Abort one process at a time until the deadlock cycle is eliminated : For some processes drop them (release some resources to allow the deadlock to eliminate itself)

 ### Ignore

 Don't care about deadlocks, pretend it never occur in the system.
 Used by most OSes like UNIX.